Aurelio Bonelli

 Aurelio Bonelli (c.1569 – after 1620) was an Italian composer, organist and painter.
-Born in Bologna, practically nothing is known about him save that he was student of the painter Agostino Carracci.
+Outside of his musical career practically nothing is known about him, save that he was born in Bologna and that he was a student of the painter Agostino Carracci.
 After Adriano Banchieri moved to Imola in 1601 Bonelli took his job as organist at San Michele in Bosco.

-Towards 1600 Bonelli is known to have been working as organist in Milan.
+Towards 1600, Bonelli is known to have been working as an organist in Milan.
 Also, in 1620 he was organist of San Giovanni in Monte, Bologna.

-Bonelli published at least one a volume of three-part Villanelle (Venice, 1596), a book of masses and motets, and his Il Primo Libro de Ricercari et canzoni a quattro voci con due toccate e doi dialoghi a otto.
+Bonelli published at least one volume of three-part Villanelle (Venice, 1596), a book of masses and motets, and his Il Primo Libro de Ricercari et canzoni a quattro voci con due toccate e doi dialoghi a otto.
 The last was published in Venice by Angelo Gardano in 1602; it is a collection of ricercars, canzonas, toccatas and eight-part madrigals (dialoghi).